 Music documentaries often deal with the larger-than-life personas of their subject matter and embellish their stardom and fame.
 Some Kind of Monster, which chronicles the process of making Metallica’s “St. Anger,” does the opposite.
 Directed by Joe Berlinger and Bruce Sinofsky, Some Kind of Monster dissects the egos and personalities of Metallica in a time of crisis.
 Stripped of any glamor and glory, Metallica doesn’t appear as a group of rock gods but real, flawed people.
 Often times wickedly funny, other moments gravely serious, Some Kind of Monster shows a band not only trying to make an album but survive.

-Along with the Rolling Stones, Metallica is my favorite band and there are few other groups that can make an album as powerful as “Master of Puppets” or “Ride the Lightning.”
+Along with Black Sabbath, Metallica is my favorite band and there are few other groups that can make an album as powerful as “Master of Puppets” or “Ride the Lightning.”
 But Metallica has hurt their reputation in their post-Black Album output through the releases of “Load” and “Reload,” forgettable at best and dismal at worst, as well as the aggressive stance on Napster that led to over 300,000 users being banned.
 Initially intended as a return to the group’s trash roots, “St. Anger” was a mess in its musical composition, featuring the band’s weakest and most cluttered work.
 Yet Some Kind of Monster reveals how brutally honest “St. Anger” was, encompassing all the agony and fury Metallica has endured.

 Some Kind of Monster begins in 2001, after bassist Jason Newsted left the band.
 The remaining members, singer and rhythm guitarist James Hetfield, drummer Lars Ulrich, and lead guitarist Kirk Hammett, move forward in making Metallica’s first studio album of the 21st century, hiring producer Bob Rock to play bass.
 Because of the growing toxicity between Hetfield and Ulrich, the band hires Phil Towle, a celebrity therapist, to help the band remain together.